-The West Virginia Center for the Book was established in 2001 as an affiliate of the Center for the Book in the Libr
+The West Virginia Center for the Book was established in 2001 as an affiliate of the Center for the Book in the Library of Congress

-ary of Congress.
-It is hosted by the West Virginia Library Commission in partnership with the West Virginia Humanities Council and is located in Charleston, WV.
+.
+It is hosted by the West Virginia Library Commission in partnership with the West Virginia Humanities Council

 The West Virginia Center for the Book brings the national Center’s message of the importance of books and reading to audiences statewide.
 The center actively works within West Virginia to highlight the unique literary heritage that abounds from the earliest story tellers to the recent novelists, the center celebrates all West Virginia writers and place related books.
 West Virginia Center for the Book sponsors book festivals, author readings and other events that celebrate books and libraries.

 Letters About Literature competition, a reading promotion program of the Center for the Book in the Library of Congress is supported locally by the West Virginia Center for the Book.
 To enter, young readers write a personal letter to an author explaining how his or her work changed their view of the world or themselves.
 Readers can select authors from any genre —fiction or nonfiction, contemporary or classic.
 The program has three competition levels: upper elementary, middle school, and secondary.
 The contest theme encourages young readers to explore his or her personal response to a book then express that response in a creative, original way.